wisskirchenj/recipe-server/README.md

 23.12.22 Stage 1 completed.
 Post and get endpoint /api/recipe/ with full test coverage.
 Setup of typical Rest-Service package structure with mapping of Dto <-> entities

 24.12.22 Stage 2 completed.
-Now recipes posted are added in a list strting with id=1.
+Now recipes posted are added in a list starting with id=1.
 The get method needs a path variable containing the id.
 404 is returned if the requested element does not exist or 400 in case the path variable is not in integer format.

+26.12.22 Stage 3 completed.
+Now recipes posted are persisted in a H2 database.
+Also hibernate validation is performed on input - tested with a new fancy generic and record-capable JpaUnitTestValidator.
+A delete endpoint is added.